FearTheBeard95/myReadApp-udacity-project1/README.md

 ### `update`

-This method was used to update the current state of each on the users shelve, this was to make sure the state of the books was upto date when refreshing the application
+This method was used to update the current state of each on the user shelve, this was to make sure the state of the books was up to date when refreshing the application

 ## Installation

-1. Clone project to your computer using the command `git clone https://github.com/FearTheBeard95/myReadApp-udacity-project1.git`
+1. Clone project to your computer using the command git clone https://github.com/FearTheBeard95/myReadApp-udacity-project1.git
-2. Open your terminal application and go to the director where the project was cloned and run the following commands
+2. Open your terminal application and go to the directory where the project was cloned and run the following commands
       1. `npm install` to install all the necessary dependencies required to run the app (Requires internet)
-      2. `npm run start` to run the appliaction
+      2. `npm run start` to run the application
-3. Access the appliaction on your local machine by going to this link [localhost:3000](http://localhost:3000/)
+3. Access the application on your local machine by going to this link [localhost:3000](http://localhost:3000/)